comunica/Article-SSWS2020-AMF/content/evaluation.md

 there will be HTTP data transfer overhead when AMF metadata would be included in-band.
 For this reason, we recommend emitting AMF metadata out-of-band without a significant loss in performance for AMF-aware client.

-#### A good trade-off between false-positive probabilities and AMF size
+#### A Good Trade-off Between False-positive Probabilities and AMF Size

 Lowering the false-positive probability of an AMF increases its size.
 As we have seen that larger AMFs have an impact on query evaluation times,